chriztie/react-comit/07-Hooks/README.md

 ## useReducer

 useReducer is a hook introduced for the purpose of managing state.
-When managing state is simple, you may use this hook
+When managing state is complex especially when you have multiple sub values in your state OR when your new state depends on the previous state, you may use this hook

 ```js
 import React, {useReducer} from 'react';